-No areal or acrobatics or tricks on skis.
-Girls are not permitted to attempt aerial tricks on water skis or wakeboards.
+No aerial or acrobatic tricks on skis.
+Members are not permitted to attempt aerial tricks on water skis or wakeboards.

 Protect hands.
 Water skiers can get blisters from the pressure of holding onto the rope handle; wearing gloves or taping hands can help.
-Learn how on Waterski Magazine.